capierc3/legacy-project/Deliverable1.md

 ### Sprint Planning (For Sprint 1-4)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

-**Sprint Goal:** Restore and refresh application to a modern, useable state
+**Sprint Goal:** Restore and refresh application to a modern, useable state.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:** 6

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+> 9

 **Why did you add exactly these US?**

-> Your Answer
+> 7 of the user stories were mandated.
+Additionally, he team voted on the top two user stories from that backlog that were deemed the most essential to add to the sprint.

 **Why do you think you will get them done? (details)**

-> Your Answer
+> The team has discussed the areas they feel most comfortable working in and have agreed to split out the work based on skillset and comfort level.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes, each member of the team has reviewed the project requirements in detail and understand what is expected of us.